Romance in Marin County: Find Your Perfect Valentine’s Day Getaway

 Sometimes igniting romance is as simple as a change of perspective.
-Barbary Ghost offers Marin County visitors a chance to get out on the water for private bay cruises.
-Bring your own picnic lunch or dinner aboard and a bottle of wine, and enjoy a different view of Marin County on one of several packages available for couples or groups up to six.
+Angel Island Tiburon Ferry offers Marin County visitors a chance to get out on the water for bay cruises.
+Bring your own picnic lunch or dinner and plan a day enjoying Angel Island State Park, or enjoy a different view of Marin County on one of their seasonal and event bay cruises.

 Before you leave Marin County, make sure to enjoy the breathtaking natural beauty at one of many nearby national parks.
 Hike to the romantic views overlooking Point Reyes Lighthouse, or bike a mountain trail at Mount Tamalpais State Park.
 Getting your heart pumping while enjoying Marin’s natural wonders is a great way to gear up for a new year of romance.

 More information on featured attractions: